 There are different types of breathing problems and these can be caused by underlying conditions such as congestive heart failure, lung tumors, tracheal collapse, bronchitis, or due to anatomy and also, simply, overexertion.

-Some dogs with flat noses like French and English bulldogs, Pekingese, Shih Tzus, bullmastiffs, Lhasa apsos, and Boston terriers have breathing issues caused by nostrils which are narrow due to anatomy.
+Some dogs with flat noses like French and English bulldogs, Pekingese, Shih Tzus, bullmastiffs, Lhasa apsos, and Boston terriers have breathing issues caused by nostrils that are narrow due to anatomy.

 Types of Breathing Problems